patleman/patleman.github.io/_portfolio/portfolio-4.md

 3) **Memory Limitations in SITL vs. Hardware**:
    The code tested in **Software-in-the-Loop (SITL)** used too much memory, which caused the same code to perform poorly when running on hardware.
 Both the **stack overflow** issue mentioned in point 1 and the **huge size arrays** defined in the code contributed to this problem.
 To resolve this, the **code architecture** was redefined for the hardware simulation to achieve the same behavior without overloading the memory.

+### Learnings

+1. The aforementioned modifications were directly applied to the PX4 source code (Pixhawk), which had previously been implemented on a Raspberry Pi (companion computer).
+This integration resulted in increased flight time and reduced power consumption for the company's RPAS.
+2. Gaining an understanding of the software architecture was crucial in identifying areas that required amendments to achieve the desired behavior while keeping the main objective in mind.
+It became clear that reading and understanding the code often takes more time than writing it.
+3. Debugging and Testing

 ### Tools used
 PX4, PIXHAWK, GPS, MAVSDK, QGroundControl